 Rob Dawson, Head of Support at the Meningitis Research Foundation explains, "Meningitis and septicaemia are deadly diseases that strike without warning.
 Sadly we know too many families who have been affected by the Men W strain that's spreading among students.
 It's important for all eligible young people to get their free MenACWY vaccine to protect themselves, especially if they are starting university this year.
 University freshers are particularly at risk because they mix with so many other students, some of whom are unknowingly carrying the bacteria."

 What are universities doing to increase the uptake of the vaccination?

 Public Health England (PHE) have issued guidance on how universities should help improve the uptake of the vaccination.
-This includes sending information out to students as a part of their joining packs encouraging them to have the vaccination before attending university.
-PHE suggest that universities should be reminding students multiple times to encourage uptake, for example when students register with a GP when reaching university.
+This includes sending information out to students as a part of their joining packs, encouraging them to have the vaccination before attending university.
+PHE suggests that universities should be reminding students multiple times to encourage uptake - for example, when students register with a GP when reaching university.

 Universities are becoming increasingly involved in advertising the importance of vaccination and helping increase uptake of this vital vaccine.
 In line with most other universities, the University of Leicester uses advertising to raise awareness of meningitis and to recommend vaccination prior to starting or on arrival at the campus.

 Once on campus, students are targeted through posters, leaflets and electronic reminders on how to get vaccinated with the MenACWY vaccination and why it is so important.
 Staff from local health centres are also present on campus in freshers' week to help encourage uptake as well.

 Other institutions are looking at using social media or even mass texting to make sure reminders reach all students.
 Student union campaigns and reminders on computer networks can help provide those much needed reminders as well.